 Purview Patient Access

 Purview provides an online patient access system that providers can make available to their patients.
 There is no charge to the provider for this service.
 Patients can pay for their access using their FSA or HSA accounts and in some cases this fee is reimbursed by their health insurance provider.
-To learn more and hear about a Maryland-based urgent care network's experience using this system, visit our Patient Portal page.
+To learn more and hear about a Maryland-based urgent care network's experience using this system, visit Purview's Patient Access page.